-All photos and excel sheets should be shared with the Chesapeake Bay SAV WatchersMonitoring Program coordinator at the end of the sampling season by uploading files to the Chesapeake Bay SAV Watchers Google Drive.
-Before uploading files, you will have to request permission to access the Google Drive folder.
+All photos and Excel data sheets should be shared with the Chesapeake Bay SAV Watchers Monitoring Program Coordinator at the end of the sampling season by uploading files to the Chesapeake Bay SAV Watchers shared Google Drive.
+Please email Brooke Landry at brooke.landry@maryland.gov to request access to the Google Drive.